isc-projects/bind9/doc/notes/notes-current.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

-- DNS over HTTPS support can be disabled at the compile time via the new
+- DNS-over-HTTPS (DoH) support can now be disabled at compile time using
-  configuration option ``--disable-doh``.
+  a new build-time option, ``--disable-doh``.
 This allows BIND 9 to be
-  compiled without libnghttp2 library. :gl:`#2478`
+  built without the libnghttp2 library. :gl:`#2478`

-- Memory allocation has been substantially refactored, and is now based on
+- Memory allocation has been substantially refactored; it is now based
-  the memory allocation API provided by the `jemalloc` library on platforms
+  on the memory allocation API provided by the jemalloc library, on
-  where it is available.
-This library is now recommended for building BIND 9.
+  platforms where it is available.
+Use of this library is now
+  recommended when building BIND 9; although it is optional, it is
-  :gl:`#2433`
+  enabled by default. :gl:`#2433`

-- Previously, named accepted FORMERR responses both with and without
+- Previously, ``named`` accepted FORMERR responses both with and without
   an OPT record, as an indication that a given server did not support
   EDNS.
-To implement full compliance with RFC 6891, only FORMERR
+To implement full compliance with :rfc:`6891`, only FORMERR
   responses without an OPT record are now accepted.
 This intentionally
-  breaks communication with servers that do not support EDNS and
+  breaks communication with servers that do not support EDNS and that
-  that incorrectly echo back the query message with the RCODE field
+  incorrectly echo back the query message with the RCODE field set to
-  set to FORMERR and the QR bit set to 1. :gl:`#2249`
+  FORMERR and the QR bit set to 1. :gl:`#2249`

-- CDS and CDNSKEY records may now be published in a zone without the
+- CDS and CDNSKEY records can now be published in a zone without the
-  requirement that they exactly match an existing DNSKEY record, so long
+  requirement that they exactly match an existing DNSKEY record, as long
-  the zone is signed with an algorithm represented in the CDS or CDNSKEY
+  as the zone is signed with an algorithm represented in the CDS or
-  record.
-This allows a clean rollover from one DNS provider to another
+  CDNSKEY record.
+This allows a clean rollover from one DNS provider to
-  when using a multiple-signer DNSSEC configuration. :gl:`#2710`
+  another when using a multiple-signer DNSSEC configuration. :gl:`#2710`

 - ``dnssec-signzone`` is now able to retain signatures from inactive
   predecessor keys without introducing additional signatures from the successor